Rome Airport to City: Easy Guide

 Quick Recommendation

-If you are arriving at Ciampino Airport (CIA), used mostly by low-cost airlines, the airport shuttle bus to Roma Termini is the standard choice.
-Tickets usually cost around €6.
-Official taxis from Ciampino use a fixed €30 fare to central Rome within the Aurelian Walls.
+If you arrive at Ciampino Airport (CIA), airport shuttle buses to Roma Termini are the standard choice and typically cost around €6.
+Official taxis operate with a fixed €30 fare to eligible destinations within the Aurelian Walls.

 Rome Airport to City Transport at a Glance